LebanonOfficial Name: Lebanese Republic

 Information about dual nationality or the prevention of international child abduction can be found on our website.
 For further information about customs regulations, please read our Customs Information page.

 Safety and Security

-U.S. citizens traveling to Lebanon should be aware that personnel from the U.S. Embassy are not always able to travel to assist them.
-The Department of State considers the threat to U.S. Government personnel in Beirut sufficiently serious to require them to live and work under strict security restrictions.
+U.S. citizens who choose to travel to Lebanon in spite of the Travel Warning should be aware that consular officers from the U.S. Embassy are not always able to travel to assist them.
+The Department of State considers the threat to U.S. government personnel in Beirut sufficiently serious to require them to live and work under strict security restrictions.
 The internal security policies of the U.S. Embassy may be adjusted at any time and without advance notice.
 Security restrictions may prevent access by U.S. Embassy officials to certain areas of the country, especially in parts of metropolitan Beirut, the city of Tripoli, northern Lebanon, the Bekaa Valley, and southern Lebanon.

 There have been incidents involving a theft ring that appear to target foreigners using service cars.
 Service cars are privately owned vehicles bearing red license plates that act as public transportation for multiple passengers at once.
-Typically, a service car that already contained two people (the driver and one passenger), picked up the potential passenger.
-The driver then took the victim to a more isolated area or the freeway where the first “passenger” robbed the second passenger by threatening him/her with a gun.
 Because of the risks inherent in using any unknown transportation, U.S. citizens should be wary of these service cars and carry the number of a reputable taxi company in case of emergencies.